Asian Edamame Salad

 To keep the salad gluten-free be sure to use tamari versus soy sauce and always buy low sodium when possible.
 Low sodium is what I use in all of my recipes and if you aren’t using it you may need to cut back on the amount the recipe calls for.
 To make the salad vegan, simply swap the honey for maple syrup or agave.

-Asian Edamame Salad Pinterest Collage
+Asian Edamame Salad Recipe

-Prep Time: 15 minutes
+Prep: 15 minutes

-Total Time: 15 minutes
+Total: 15 minutes

 Ingredients